NordicPlayground/puck/_posts/2014-08-05-Introducing-Pucks.md

 The cube puck!
 With a single rotation you can change the mode for your environment.
 - Want the movie to pause or the music to turn off?
 Rotate the cube.
 - Want to set a timer for 5 minutes?
 Rotate the cube.
-- Want the ac to be a tiny bit colder?
+- Want the a/c to be a tiny bit colder?
 Rotate the cube.

 > picture of the IR puck